Color blindness: Confusion colors

 These colors of confusion are defined quantitatively by straight confusion lines plotted in CIEXYZ, usually plotted on the corresponding chromaticity diagram.
 The lines all intersect at a copunctal point, which varies with the type of color blindness.
 Chromaticities along a confusion line will appear metameric to dichromats of that type.
-Anomalous trichromats of that type will see the Chromaticities as metameric if they are close enough, depending on the strength of their CVD.
-For two colors on a confusion line to be metameric, the Chromaticities first have to be made isoluminant, i.e. to have the same Lightness.
-Note also that colors that may be isoluminant to the standard observer (typical trichromat) may not be isoluminant to a dichromat.
+Anomalous trichromats of that type will see the chromaticities as metameric if they are close enough, depending on the strength of their CVD.
+For two colors on a confusion line to be metameric, the chromaticities first have to be made isoluminant, meaning equal in lightness.
+Also, colors that may be isoluminant to the standard observer may not be isoluminant to a person with dichromacy.

 Color tasks

 Cole describes four color tasks, all of which are impeded to some degree by color blindness: